eclipse-researchlabs/scava-docs/docs/installation-and-user-guide/installation-guide/docker-installation/index.md

 This page is about how to deploy a SCAVA instance on the behalf of Docker.

 At the actual stage of the project, there two ways to get started with the docker images:

 1. Ready-to-use images are stored on the [Crossminer Docker-hub account](https://hub.docker.com/u/crossminer/).
-1. Build them from the [scava-deployment](https://github.com/eclipse-researchlabs/scava-deployment/) repository.
+2. (Recommended) Build them from the [scava-deployment](https://github.com/eclipse-researchlabs/scava-deployment/tree/dev) repository.
 They have to be built from various Dockerfile's and with help of a docker-compose file.

 ## Summary of containers